Sid-352/Shell-Scripts/Docker-Configs-and-Composes/README.md

 ```
 You can alernatively use the UID of the container in place of `tmodloader` if you did not name your configuration.

+# Another tip:

+If you are stuck behind a NAT router (like me), It would be pretty good to use a software called ngrok, which tunnels your network outwards.
+Because I like dockers, I just followed the guide by Hardware Haven and used his [docker image](https://hub.docker.com/r/hardwarehaven/ngrok2discord#!) to get a notification on discord (yay!).

+BUT before you do this, you need ngrok-systemd and used the web-addr flag in the configuration file instead of just using localhost (won't work without it)

 # Notes
 Shamelessly pulled off from https://github.com/JACOBSMILE/tmodloader1.4/blob/master/README.md